 Macy’s Location: 151 West 34th Street (between Broadway & 7th Avenue)

 Bloomingdale’s is a very well know and popular department store in New York.
-The brown shopping bags (with little brown bag or medium brown bag written on them) are well known around the world and you will probably see hundreds go past you throughout New York City.
+The brown shopping bags (with a little brown bag or medium brown bag written on them) are well known around the world and you will probably see hundreds go past you throughout New York City.
 This is due to the huge selection comprised of quality items.
-When you visit one of Boomingdale’s NYC locations you will even often see men roaming the store to secure the perfect gift for their significant other.
+When you visit one of Bloomingdale’s NYC locations you will even often see men roaming the store to secure the perfect gift for their significant other.

 There are several Bloomingdale’s locations throughout Manhattan – just find one that is close to you!

 Locations: 1000, 3rd Avenue (between 59th and 60th Street); 504 Broadway in SoHo

 Tiffany & Co. is a very popular brand that is recognized globally, it has even been the topic of some major Hollywood films.
 The brand has several locations in New York but their flagship store is without a doubt the retail space on 5th Avenue.
-There are several stores throughout town, meaning you can admire the beautiful jewelry at 5 other stores.
+There are several stores throughout the town, meaning you can admire the beautiful jewelry at 5 other stores.

 Location: 1727 Fifth Ave., at 57th Street

 Victoria’s Secret is also one of the brands that is firmly rooted in New York City.
 Victoria’s Secret sells beautiful lingerie, intimate apparel, and underwear but also carries swimwear fashion and shoes.
 With over 40 locations throughout New York, use their store finder to get to the location that is closest to you.

-Another popular retailer is OMG – The Jeans Store, a shop sells all types of jeans from well known to lesser known brands.
+Another popular retailer is OMG – The Jeans Store, a shop sells all types of jeans from well known to lesser-known brands.
 You will definitely be able to find jeans made by the classic jeans brands Levi’s, Wrangler, Dockers, and Calvin Klein here, at very competitive prices.

-OMG has 9 locations in New York – click here to access the store locator.
+OMG has 4 locations in New York – click here to access the store locator.
 The company’s flagship store is on Broadway, between Canal and Walker Street.

 The H&M stores at Times Square & Herald Square are futuristic and modern and not much like their other stores throughout the world.
 Since its grand opening in the fall of 2015, H&M trends originate and are tested in these two stores.
-With a huge selections of new items and ranges as well as entertainment by a daily DJ, the brand has created a very special atmosphere in these two stores.
+With a huge selection of new items and ranges as well as entertainment by a daily DJ, the brand has created a very special atmosphere in these two stores.
 Even the store personnel seems to celebrate working at H&M in Times Square or Herald Square.